-The weather is really favorable one while trekking in Manaslu during the winter season.
+The weather is really favorable while trekking in Manaslu during the winter season.
 The monsoon season is about to end in starting of September month.
 The skies are pretty clear in winter with bright sunshine which lets trekkers enjoy the best views of sparkling snowcapped peaks.
 Few rainfalls may occur in the month of September but it does not last long.
 Then, October temperature is at its best, it is very moderate.
-In November it is quite cold in higher elevation areas whereas lower elevation it is very cool.
-But in December the temperature rises in the freezing zone in higher altitude areas.
+In November it is quite cold in higher elevation areas whereas in lower elevations it is very cool.
+But in December the temperature rises to the freezing zone in higher altitude areas.

-To trek to Mansalu, it may take 14-22 days which also depends on the season.
+To trek to Manaslu, it may take 14-22 days which also depends on the season.
 In the winter season, there are no chances of rain so this trek may go according to the designed itinerary of 16-17 days.
 This Himalayan adventure trek to Manaslu begins fromSetiKhola.
-Then from sotiKhola trail is followed by MaccheKhola, Jagat, Deng, Namrung, and finally Mansalu base camp.
+Then the Soti Khola trail is followed by MaccheKhola, Jagat, Deng, Namrung, and finally Manaslu base camp.
 While returning back the trail leads us via Larke La pass (5160 m) and ends in Tal.
 From Tal, trekkers will directly drive towards Kathmandu.
-During the trail, trekkers are rewarded with incredible views of peaks and natural beauty.
-The trail off beaten so, trekkers who want to explore remote trail then this trek is best for them.
+During the trial, trekkers are rewarded with incredible views of peaks and natural beauty.
+The trail off beaten so, trekkers who want to explore remote trails then this trek is best for them.